git-pull/tao-of-tmux/manuscript/06-window.md

 If the `base_index` is 1, and there are 7 windows created, with the 5th window missing, creating a new window will fill the empty 5th index, since it's the next one in order and nothing is filling it.
-After that, a new window would be the eighth.
+The next created window would be the eighth.

 ## Naming windows